ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 1. During the validation of Registration ID and the mobile number/email ID, if the Registration ID is not found or the mobile number/email ID is not associated with the Registration ID, or the provided OTP is not correct, then the system triggers a respective error notification.
-9. Status of an update request can further be tracked by an individual.
 ## 8. View History of Authentication Requests (for Prescribed Days/number of requests) [**[↑]**](#table-of-content)
 In MOSIP, an individual will raise a request to view authentication- requests history for a specific UIN/VID.
 The system will fetch for past 6 months record from current date or maximum 50 transactions (configurable).